atomisthq/docs/docs/reference/rug/path-expressions.md

 ## Location Paths

-Rug Tree Expressions are location paths consisting of one or more sequential **Location Steps**.
+Rug Path Expressions are location paths consisting of one or more sequential **Location Steps**.
 A location path is one or more [location steps](#location-steps) separated by forward slashes, (`/`).